FaridFarahmandf/Applied_AI/README.md

 # Museum Image Classifier: Indoor vs. Outdoor

 This repository contains the implementation of a binary image classification project to distinguish indoor and outdoor museum scenes using classical machine learning and custom Convolutional Neural Networks (CNNs).
-The project leverages the MIT Places dataset and achieves state-of-the-art performance with a custom DeepCNN model, reaching over 97% accuracy.
+The project leverages the dataset and achieves state-of-the-art performance with a custom DeepCNN model, reaching over 97% accuracy.

 ## Project Overview